Blazrr/gamestats/README.md

 $ cd ../gamestats
 $ npm install
 $ npm run dev
-$ Contact my for the API keys
+$ Contact me for the API keys
 ```
 or go to :
 https://gamestats-snowy.vercel.app/